ryanschurton/custom-job-board/README.md

 to match your own configurations.

-navigate to the follow page: compnay.php
+navigate to the follow page: company.php

-You database with all the requried tables will be created.
+Your database with all the requried tables will be created.

 You are now ready to add job openings within your company.